-The real power of GNSS comes not from single systems, but from systems working together to achieve a common goal.
-As part of a ‘system of systems’, Galileo helps users benefit from greater coverage, higher accuracy and more confidence in their position fixes.
+The real power of GNSS comes not from a single system, but from systems working together to achieve a common goal.
+As a key contributor to this ‘system of systems’, Galileo allows users to benefit from greater coverage, higher accuracy and more confidence in their position fixes.

-Although Galileo and EGNOS are indeed projects under the European Commission on behalf of the EU Member States, cooperation with non-EU partners is essential for its success.
+Although the Galileo and EGNOS programmes are managed by the European Commission on behalf of the EU Member States, cooperation with non-EU partners is essential for our success.

-As the number of global and regional satellite navigation systems expand globally, there is an increasing need for all systems to remain fully compatible and interoperable – and for this, international cooperation is crucial.
-The GSA plays an essential role in facilitating this international cooperation.
-For example, the GSA:
+As the number of global and regional satellite navigation systems expands, there is an increasing need for all systems to remain fully compatible and interoperable.
+International cooperation is crucial to make this happen.
+The GSA plays an essential role in facilitating this international cooperation by:

-- funds numerous research and development (R&D) initiatives, including those happening outside the EU, in partnerships between EU and non-EU actors;
+- funding numerous research and development (R&D) initiatives, including outside the EU, in partnerships between EU and non-EU actors;

-- provides monitoring and analysis of the international GNSS market (see the GNSS Market Report);
+- monitoring and analysing the international GNSS market (see the GNSS Market Report);

-- supports global scientific, academic and research activities;
+- supporting global scientific, academic and research activities;

-- helps raise awareness of European GNSS by participating in events, conferences and workshops across the globe.
+- raising awareness of European GNSS through events, conferences and workshops across the globe;

-The GSA is also an active participant in the International Committee on Global Navigation Satellite Systems (ICG).
+The GSA also actively contributes expertise to the International Committee on Global Navigation Satellite Systems (ICG).
 The ICG was established in 2005 under the umbrella of the United Nations and is charged with promoting voluntary cooperation on matters of mutual interest related to civil satellite-based services.
 It has recently set up a sub-group on GNSS applications.